Building and development

-Contributions plans allow funds to be raised from approved development applications and complying development applications.
+Contributions plans prepared under section 7.11 or 7.12 of the Environmental Planning and Assessment Act 1979 (formerly section 94 and 94A) allow funds to be raised from approved development applications and complying development applications.
 The funds are used for the intended provision, extension or augmentation of public facilities, or towards recouping the cost of facilities that have been provided, extended or augmented.
 Applies to the whole municipality.

 The plan aims to establish a balance between promoting a prosperous working harbour, maintaining a healthy and sustainable waterway environment and promoting recreational access to the foreshore and waterways.

 The Foreshores and Waterways Area Boundary Map (PDF) from the Department of Planning indicates land to which this plan applies.